A vanishing theorem for tautological classes of aspherical manifolds: Vanishing criteria for tautological classes of aspherical manifolds

-\end{Lemma} If $M$ satisfies the {\pbc} then the above also describes the underlying fibration of the universal $M$-block bundle over $\BTOPtw_0(M)$.
-In order to show the vanishing of $\kappa$-classes it will therefore suffice to show that
+where the left-hand map is the universal $M$-block bundle over $\BTOPtw_h(M)$ and the lower map is an $R$-homology equivalence.
+As $\B^2 C(\Gamma)$ is simply connected it follows that the top map is also an $R$-homology equivalence, so in order to show the vanishing of tautological classes it will therefore suffice to show that

 is the zero map, which is precisely what we will do in this section for $R=\Q$.

 To this end we will introduce various finiteness conditions and already want to offer following diagram to sum up the various implications among them: